AMN-DATA/eng-datadog-runtime-error/README.md

 ## Project structure

-There are two folders:
+There are two minimal sample applications in the `apps` folder:

-* [sample-app-v2.24](./sample-app-v2.24) - it contains a dockerized AWS Lambda function with installed `dd-trace` library in version `2.24.0`; this example works properly
+* [sample-app-v2.24](./apps/sample-app-v2.24) - it contains a dockerized AWS Lambda function with installed `dd-trace` library in version `2.24.0`; this example works properly
-* [sample-app-v3.20](./sample-app-v2.24) - it contains a dockerized AWS Lambda function with installed `dd-trace` library in (the latest at the moment [10.05.2023]) version `3.20.0`; this example wraps all the errors in the `Runtime.UnhandledPromiseRejection`
+* [sample-app-v3.20](./apps/sample-app-v2.24) - it contains a dockerized AWS Lambda function with installed `dd-trace` library in (the latest at the moment [10.05.2023]) version `3.20.0`; this example wraps all the errors in the `Runtime.UnhandledPromiseRejection`

 Both sample apps contain the same code with the only difference being the `dd-trace` package version.